JavaScript API reference

 String

-This setting allows you to set a specific Google Analytics tracking ID to send Brevo Conversations events to.
+Sets a specific Google Analytics tracking ID to send Brevo Conversations events to.

 Example: